-The NGO Council is a cross- cutting and collaborative platform comprising 23 NGOs including WWF, Human Rights Watch and Terre des Hommes and other well-established organizations to collaboratively source EPFL’s research and innovation that could strategically accelerate their impact on the field.
+The NGO Council is a cross- cutting and collaborative platform comprising 26 NGOs including WWF, Human Rights Watch, Médecins Sans Frontières, and other well-established organizations to collaboratively source EPFL’s research and innovation that could strategically accelerate their impact on the field.
 The NGO Council is the main source for identifying the research challenges.
-Adopting a transdisciplinary approach, we foster large-scale implementation of innovative technological solutions in the global South.
+Adopting a trans-disciplinary approach, we foster large-scale implementation of innovative technological solutions in the global South.

-- Common, cross-sectoral innovation working groups to design and implement hands-on Tech4Good projects initiated by NGO Impact Council Members around strategic impact topics (e.g. big data, AI or block-chain) depending on common needs.
+- Common, cross-sectoral innovation working groups to design and implement hands-on tech for good projects initiated by NGO Council Members around strategic impact topics (e.g. big data, AI or block-chain) depending on common needs.

 - Deep dive into disruptive technologies that have the potential to increase your NGO’s impact (opportunity to participate several times a year).

 Speakers: leading EPFL researchers and thought leaders from corporates, start-ups and civil society.

 Facilitated access to EPFL’s research labs (e.g. for exclusive bilateral innovation projects), as well as to relevant start-ups from the EPFL ecosystem (e.g. for joint technological developments, partnership collaborations, etc).

 In order for an NGO to be part of the NGO Council it will have to adhere to the criteria below:

 - Longstanding engagement in poverty reduction and emergency aid